raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Client-Initiated Termination

-A client is not required to wait until the idle-timeout value before closing a session.
+A client is NOT required to wait until the idle-timeout timer expires before closing a session.
 A client SHOULD close a session at any time, at the client’s discretion, if it determines that, at that time, it has no current or reasonably anticipated imminent future need for the session.